ssuresh-alight/drag-n-drop-board-test/openspec/project.md

 ### Architecture Patterns

 The FE is structured using a modular approach with separation of concerns between the various components (UI, kanban elements, input handling, data management, API interaction).
-No build system is used, but ES modules are utilized for better organization.
+No build system is used, but Javascript modules are utilized for better organization.
 The BE is TBD, but will be using a REST API.
 No need to create or worry about this yet.

 ### Testing Strategy